dinphil/hackathons/Markdown/Hackathons.md

 Pages and pages of tips to learn new tools and languages
 ------------------------------------

 These materials are curated from across the Internet to be useful and avoid redundancy.
-They’re designed to be a one-stop shop for you hackathon needs.
+They’re designed to be a one-stop shop for your hackathon needs.

 Coming soon: